 (f) Decisions under Regulation 23.1.3(e) shall be made separately for each Event for which a change of Equipment is being considered using the “Stage 2” procedure in (e) above.
 The Equipment options available for selection shall be only the Equipment options that participated in the Equipment trials or other evaluation prescribed in Regulation 23.1.3(e).

-23.1.7 Notwithstanding any other Regulation, for the Mixed Two Person Keelboat Offshore Event at the 2024 Olympic Sailing Competition:

-(a) no later than 31 December 2020, Council shall approve the criteria that Equipment usable for qualification shall meet.
-A list with examples of equipment which meet the criteria will be provided at that time.

-(b) no later than 31 December 2020, Council shall approve an additional set of criteria that Equipment for the Olympic Event shall meet;

-(c) no later than 31 December 2023, Council shall select the Equipment for the Event using the criteria approved under Regulation 23.1.7(b).
+23.1.7 [Not used]

 23.1.8 The Board may decide from time to time the descriptive names of the Olympic Events having received the recommendation of the Events Committee.
 The Board shall consult the relevant Olympic class association(s) before making any decision.
 In deciding on the names, the Board shall have regard to: